See for yourself how Quartix works with our fully interactive real-time demo.

 Battery voltage sensor: Detects unit tampering

-It’s not a complicated process, but getting telematics data does require a lot of technology working together in unison:
+It’s not a complicated process, but getting telematics data for a fleet does require a lot of technology working together in unison:

 - Location data is collected by GPS satellites and transmitted to the vehicle’s tracking unit

 - The engine interface translates it and adds data from the accelerometer and the battery voltage sensor

 - Via the unit’s sim card which “speaks” to the mobile network, the information is sent to the server